MiczFlor/RPi-Jukebox-RFID/src/jukebox/components/controls/event_devices/README.rst

 In this example output, the ``{key-code}`` would be ``297``

-Alternatively, the device could also be setup without mapping.
+Alternatively, the device could also be setup without a mapping.
-Afterwards, when pressing keys, the Key codes can be found in the log files.
-Press the various buttons on your device, while watching the logs with e.g. ``tail -f shared/logs/app.log``.
+Afterwards, when pressing keys, the key codes can be found in the log files.
+Press various buttons on your device, while watching the logs with ``tail -f shared/logs/app.log``.
 Look for entries like ``No callback registered for button ...``.

 ``{rpc_command_defintion}``